djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 ============

 Django may not be a deletion framework, but deleting stuff in Django 1.3 is more flexible, faster, and all around less likely to make you a sad panda.
-What more could you want?
+Enjoy!